b-cubed-eu/documentation/guides/r-packages.md

 ## README

-For general instructions, see [the README file](/guides/the-readme-file/) guide.
+For general instructions, see [the README file](/dev-guide/the-readme-file/) chapter.
 The README file for R packages largely takes the same form as the one required for all repositories.
 Additionally, a number of useful tools are available to you as a developer to create a great README.

 If you don’t have a README yet, you can create one with [usethis](https://usethis.r-lib.org/reference/use_readme_rmd.html):